skushagra/quantum-password-generator/README.md

-# quantum-password-generator
+# Quantum-password-generator
-Generate Random and Strong passwords using Quantum Computers
+Generate Random and Strong passwords  by harnessing the inherent unpredictability of quantum mechanics.